-The following tables assume a student who is majoring in Chemical Engineering as an undergraduate, and they are to be used as a general guide only-please work with your Faculty Advisor, the Undergraduate Advisor (while in undergraduate status) and the Graduate Program Coordinator to determine your own individualized Plan of Study (see Section 4.3.7 herein).
+The following tables assume a student who is majoring in Chemical Engineering as an undergraduate, and they are to be used as a general guide only-please work with your faculty advisor, the undergraduate advisor (while in undergraduate status) and the graduate program coordinator to determine your own individualized Plan of Study (see Section 4.3.7 herein).

-Semester 7 (Fall - Senior Year) Semester 8 (Spring - Senior Year) CHEE 401A-Chemical & Environmental Engineering Lab I (1) CHEE 442-Chemical Engineering Design Principles (3) CHEE 420-Chemical Reaction Engineering (3) CHEE Graduate elective or core course (3) CHEE Graduate elective (3) Student must have a research advisor by the end of their first semester in the AMP program.
-CHEE 401B-Chemical & Environmental Engineering Lab II (1) CHEE 413-Intermediate Engineering Analysis (3) CHEE 443-Chemical Engr Plant Design (3) CHEE Graduate elective (3) CHEE Graduate elective (3) Student applies to graduate MS program by the end of the Spring semester.
-Semester 9 (Fall-Grad Year) Semester 10 (Spring-Grad Year) CHEE 502-Advanced Engineering Analysis (3) CHEE 505-Advanced Chemical Engineering Transport Phenomena (3) CHEE 506-Advanced Chemical Engineering Thermodynamics (3) CHEE 696A-Departmental Seminar (1) Student must submit Responsible Conduct of Research from in GradPath before working in lab.
-Student must complete online General Lab Safety course and submit copy of completion certificate to Graduate Program Coordinator begin working in lab.
-Student must file Plan of Study no later than the end of the first semester in the grad program.
-CHEE 530-Advanced Chemical Reaction Engineering (3) CHEE 696A-Departmental Seminar (1) CHEE 910-MS Thesis Research (5) Student must file MS Thesis Committee Appointment Form in GradPath early in semester.
+Semester 7 (Fall - Senior Year) Semester 8 (Spring - Senior Year) CHEE 401A-Chemical and Environmental CHEE 401B-Process Dynamics and Control Lab Engineering Lab I (1 unit) (1 unit) CHEE 442-Chemical Engineering Design Principles CHEE 413-Process Control and Simulation (3 units) (3 units) CHEE 420-Chemical Reaction Engineering (3 units) CHEE 443-Chemical Engineering Plant Design CHEE 505-Advanced Chemical Engineering (3 units) Transport Phenomena (3 units) CHEE Graduate elective (3 units) CHEE Graduate elective (3 units) CHEE Graduate elective (3 units) Student must have a faculty advisor by the end of their first semester in the AMP program.
+Student applies to graduate MS program by the end of the spring semester. semester in the ARI program. semester.

+Semester 9 (Fall-Grad Year) Semester 10 (Spring-Grad Year) CHEE 502-Advanced Engineering Analysis (3 units) CHEE 506-Advanced Chemical Engineering Thermodynamics (3 units) CHEE 910-Thesis (2 units) CHEE 696A-Departmental Seminar (1 unit) CHEE 530-Advanced Chemical Reaction Engineering (3 units) CHEE 696A-Departmental Seminar (1 unit) CHEE 910-MS Thesis Research (5 units) Student must file MS Thesis Committee Appointment Form in GradPath early in semester.
+Student must submit Responsible Conduct of Research form in GradPath before working in lab.
 Student writes thesis and orally defends it by the end of the semester.
+Student must complete online General Lab Safety course and submit copy of completion certificate to graduate program coordinator before working in lab.
+Student must file Plan of Study no later than the end of the first semester in the graduate program.

-^{} Student should take a 500-level elective course, although taking one core course as an undergrad is acceptable.
+\ Student should take a 500-level elective course, although taking one core course as an undergrad is acceptable.
 Up to two electives can be from Math or Science graduate programs.
-At least one elective must be from an Engineering graduate program; 400/500 level courses are acceptable for the AMP only if the 500 level version of the course is taken.
+At least one elective must be from an Engineering graduate program; 400/500 level courses are acceptable for the AMP only if the 500-level version of the course is taken.